asteroid-team/asteroid/model_cards/README.md

 ### Model cards

 Each model in our [Zenodo community](https://zenodo.org/communities/asteroid-models) has a model card here.
-You can search them by model, dataset or uploader.
+You can search them by model, dataset or [uploader][./by_username].

 ### Adding a model card
 You uploaded a model and you want to write a model card?